Mt Kilimanjaro▾

 Vaginal infections

-Bring necessary treatments
+Bring the necessary treatments

 Haemorrhoids

-Pain, and swelling in the rectal area
+Pain and swelling in the rectal area

 Medication, hygiene